-PRTG Manual: Setting Up Notifications Based on Sensor Limits: Example
+PRTG Manual: Notifications Based on Sensor Limits Step by Step

 - Step 1: Provide necessary information about the delivery of notifications (SMTP and SMS).

 - Step 2: Specify the recipients of notifications for each user account.

 - Step 3: Specify the notification methods and content to create the actual notifications.

 - Step 4: Define limits that change a sensor's status (this is not necessary for every kind of notification).

 - Step 5: Add suitable triggers to objects that trigger notifications if there is an issue in your network.

 - Step 6: Test if PRTG correctly triggers and delivers the created notifications.

 Step 1: Set up Notification Delivery Settings (PRTG on premises)

 Before you can create actual notifications, you have to define how PRTG delivers the notifications to your email account, mobile phone, or pager.
 To do so, select Setup | System Administration | Notification Delivery from the main menu bar.
 Specify the mechanism for SMTP delivery, the sender email address and name, as well as the HELO ident.
 For SMS delivery, select your service provider and enter the corresponding credentials.